 Extended response marking grids have been designed to award a student's response holistically for the relevant task or question and should follow a best-fit approach.
-The grids are broken down into levels, with each level having an associated descriptor indicating the performance at that level.
+The grids are broken down into bands, with each band having an associated descriptor indicating the performance at that band.
 You should determine the level before determining the mark.

-When determining a level, you should look at the overall quality of the response and reward students positively, rather than focussing on small omissions.
+When determining a band, you should look at the overall quality of the response and reward students positively, rather than focussing on small omissions.
 If the response covers aspects at different levels, you should use a best-fit approach at this stage and use the available marks within the level to credit the response appropriately.